O-I Glass Advances Sustainabil - GuruFocus.com

 - Another step towards a sustainable local circular economy

-PERRYSBURG, Ohio (March 30, 2023) – O-I Glass, Inc. (“O-I Glass” or “O-I”) completed a €50 million investment to advance the sustainability of its plant in Vayres, France by installing the latest gas-oxygen combustion technology and heat recovery systems.
+PERRYSBURG, OH / ACCESSWIRE / March 30, 2023 / O-I Glass, Inc. ("O-I Glass" or "O-I") completed a €50 million investment to advance the sustainability of its plant in Vayres, France by installing the latest gas-oxygen combustion technology and heat recovery systems.
 These investments in the sustainable performance of the plant are set to reduce energy consumption and lower CO2 emissions by up to 20 percent.
 In addition to the decarbonizing impacts, these new technologies also reduce NOX emission by up to 60 percent.
-When combined with the plant’s high usage of recycled glass, the positive impact on greenhouse gas reduction and energy use is bringing to life O-I’s vision to be the most innovative and sustainable glass packaging provider.
+When combined with the plant's high usage of recycled glass, the positive impact on greenhouse gas reduction and energy use is bringing to life O-I's vision to be the most innovative and sustainable glass packaging provider.

 With more than 400 million bottles produced each year, the Vayres plant is a key site dedicated to modern high-tech glassmaking.
 It is the only glass factory in the Gironde, located in the immediate vicinity of the famous Bordeaux and Cognac vineyards.